“A charmingly simple hilltop lodge in a great location near Ngorongoro, with a real community mission”

 - A great budget option - including this lodge in your itinerary will lower the cost of your overall safari holiday

-- The Ngorongoro Crater, a UNESCO site with the highest density of animals in Africa.
-The Serengeti migration passes through here May-October, and we saw masses of lions, hippos and zebra, and, thrillingly, a rhino
+- Ngorongoro has the highest density of animals in Africa (the Serengeti migration passes through here May-October); we saw masses of lions, hippos and zebra, and, thrillingly, a rhino

 - Good, imaginative food, most of it from Rhotia’s organic vegetable garden or supplied by local farmers

 - The cosy lounge with its wicker sofas and open fireplace, which you’ll appreciate in the evenings as you’re 1700m above sea level

 - By staying here you directly contribute to The Rhotia Valley Children’s Home, which sits on an adjacent hilltop.
-It’s genuinely heart-warming to see the kids out playing, and you can visit if you want
+It’s heart-warming to see the kids out playing, and you can visit if you want

 - Much more basic than our other safari lodges - this is by no means luxurious - but you’ll be very comfortable, and it's great to know that the lodge's profits help such a fantastic cause

 Best time to go

 - Tented Lodge

 - Outdoor Pool

 - Beach Nearby